 Homework will be set each week as follows:

-· Year 7 - English, Maths and Modern Languages.
+· Year 7 - English, Maths, Modern Languages, Science, History and Geography

-· Year 8 - English, Maths, Modern Languages and Science.
+· Year 8 - English, Maths, Modern Languages, Science, History and Geography

-· Year 9 - English, Maths, Modern Languages and Science.
+· Year 9 - English, Maths, Modern Languages, Science, History, Geography, Art and RE

 Students at KS4 in Year 10 & 11 should spend approximately 45 minutes per subject per week.

 · Year 10 – All core subjects and option choices

 · Year 11 – All core subjects and option choices